China Tariffs Guide // How to Find Tariffs and Calculate Customs Fees

 DON’T FORGET THE EXISTING DUTIES

-Remember that there are still existing duties and fees applicable to most products in addition to the new tariffs.
+Please note that existing duties and fees still apply to most products, in addition to the new tariffs.
 You should find the existing duties using the same link to the HTS database.
 This database has the duty listed.

 Screenshot of the HTS lookup tool.